aravindparappil46/covid19-text-sender/README.md

-# Coronavirus Stats by US County - Text Message sender
+# Coronavirus Stats by US County - Text Message Sender
 Sends text message of total confirmed cases, total deaths, new deaths & new cases for counties in the US
 <br>
 Uses https://covid19-us-api.herokuapp.com/county API to get the data.
 Find their documentation [here](https://covid19-us-api.herokuapp.com/redoc)